How To Test Retail Banking System

 #2) Teller Transactions:

-In general terms, teller means “Cashier”.
+In general terms, a teller means “Cashier”.
 Below are the two types of teller transactions.

 #3) Liability products:

-• Savings account: Savings bank account is generally opened by salaried individuals or those who have a fixed regular income.
-Commercial banks, co-operative banks and postal departments accept deposits by way of an opening saving bank account.
-Below are the main features of savings account:
+- Savings account: Savings bank account is generally opened by salaried individuals or those who have a fixed regular income.
+Commercial banks, co-operative banks and postal departments accept deposits by way of an opening savings bank account.
+Below are the main features of a savings account:

-• Current account: In current account, the amount can be deposited and withdrawn at any time without giving any notice.
+- Current account: In your current account, the amount can be deposited and withdrawn at any time without giving any notice.
 It is also suitable for making payments to creditors by using cheques.
 The current account can be opened in co-operative and commercial banks.
-Below are the main features of current account:
+Below are the main features of your current account:

-• There are no restrictions on transfers and withdrawals.
+- There are no restrictions on transfers or withdrawals.

-#4) Remittances: Transferring money from one account to another account using below options
+#4) Remittances: Transferring money from one account to another account using the options below:

-• Electronic fund transfer is nothing but transferring money through online banking system from one account to another account via NEFT/RTGS.
+- Electronic fund transfer is nothing but transferring money through the online banking system from one account to another account via NEFT/RTGS.

-• Telegraphic Transfer is done abroad which means transferring money online from the account of one country to the account in another country.
+- Telegraphic Transfer is done abroad which means transferring money online from one account to another.
 Generally, transfer charges will be applicable to the sender’s account by sending bank.
 There won’t be transfer charges for receiving banks.
 But in very rare cases receiving banks could charge some amount.

 #5) Cards: Listed below are different types of cards.

-• Debit cards: Debit card is integrated with automated teller machine (ATM) and point of sale (POS) features.
+- Debit cards: Debit cards are integrated with automated teller machines (ATM) and point of sale (POS) features.
 Whenever a customer uses the above options, the amount will be debited directly from his/her bank account.

-• Credit cards: It gives freedom to “pay later” if an emergency comes up or if you need something and don’t have the money at that point of time, credit cards are very useful.
-Once the statement is generated minimum amount can be paid.
+- Credit cards: It gives freedom to “pay later” if an emergency comes up or if you need something and don’t have the money at that point of time, credit cards are very useful.
+Once the statement is generated the minimum amount can be paid.

-• Charge cards: This is the same as a credit card, except that the card payment cannot be deferred.
-This is a card which requires full payment upon statement generation.
+- Charge cards: This is the same as a credit card, except that the card payment cannot be deferred.
+This is a card that requires full payment upon statement generation.

 Loans are classified as below:

-• Secured loans: In this type of loans, collateral will be given by the borrower to the lender as a security at the time of borrowing money, which is in turn used by the lender to recover loan amount from the borrower.
+- Secured loans: In this type of loan, collateral will be given by the borrower to the lender as a security at the time of borrowing money, which is in turn used by the lender to recover loan amount from the borrower.
 For example: In Mortgage loans, house property documents are provided as security.
-In Vehicle loans, vehicle documents are provided as security, etc.
+For Vehicle loans, vehicle documents are provided for security purposes, etc.

-• Unsecured loans: In this type of loans there will not be any collateral as a security by the borrower to the lender.
+- Unsecured loans: For these types of loans there will not be any collateral as a security by the borrower to the lender.
 For example Educational loan, personal loan in which borrower cannot produce any collateral as a security to the lender.

 It mainly deals with checks i.e., check truncation, clearing and settlement.

-Below shows how a check looks like and detailed information of a check.
+Below shows what a check looks like and detailed information of a check.

 #1) Check Truncation is the settlement of clearing transactions on the basis of images and electronic data without any physical movement of the instruments.